Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

 HID Device
 ++++++++++
 This tab allows executing the functions of HID applications.
-Setup: app - dual_mode_keyboard for BR-EDR or LE remote/mouse for LE HOGP Peer device - Windows PC or any HID host
+Setup: app - dual_mode_keyboard for BR-EDR or LE, remote/mouse for LE HOGP Peer device - Windows PC or any HID host
 - Enter Pairing Mode
   Sets the local device to pairable